.png)

 Freda Zapsalis

-A careers consultant at University of London, Freda Zapsalis champions career support for underrepresented groups - especially the disabled.
+A careers consultant at the University of London, Freda Zapsalis brings a background in policy to champion career support for underrepresented groups.

 Most likely to say: "Systems matter, but people matter more."